 Probably one of the Korean phrases you’ll find yourself using the most often in a Korean classroom.
-Literally it translates to ‘English in please do.’
-Korean students often find themselves switching back to their native language to communicate each other.
+Literally, it translates to ‘English in please do.’
+Korean students often find themselves switching back to their native language to communicate with each other.

 While you can keep walking around the classroom repeating “speak English please,” saying it in Korean adds a little bit of emphasis, as well as shows them that you’ve done the same thing as they are doing (study their language), which can only help you to gain some respect in their eyes.

 3. 여기 보세요 – yeogi boseyo | Look here please

 Tired of trying to gain your students’ attention?
 Use this phrase from the front of the classroom to direct their attention towards you.
 Don’t forget to get a bit loud to raise up over the cacophony that will be your students when they get out of control.

 This will also help you to sound like your students’ Korean teachers, who they’ve been trained to listen to for years.